Florida foot bridge collapse leaves 4 people dead

 The National Transportation Safety Board was sending a team to investigate why it collapsed.

 President Donald Trump thanked first responders for their courage on Twitter.
-U.S. Senator Marco Rubio and Florida Governor Rick Scott were at the scene of the collapse.
+Along with Governor Scott, U.S. Senator Marco Rubio went to the scene of the collapse.

 Munilla Construction Management, which installed the bridge was founded in 1983 and owned by five brothers, according to its website.
 In addition to its Florida operations, the company also has divisions in Texas and Panama and employs 500 people.